Replay the March 14, 2022 event (viewing time 01:14:16)

 Church Pension Group

-A native of North Dakota, Ms. Wold attended Hamline University in St. Paul, Minnesota, from which she graduated summa cum laude and was elected a member of Phi Beta Kappa.
-She graduated cum laude from the University of Michigan Law School.
+Mary Kate spent her childhood in Bottineau, North Dakota, a small rural community on the Canadian border.
+She graduated from Hamline University in St. Paul, Minnesota, summa cum laude with a BA in English and Theater and was elected a member of Phi Beta Kappa.
+She later graduated cum laude from the University of Michigan Law School.
 She holds an honorary degree of Doctor of Humane Letters from the Berkeley Divinity School at Yale University.

 Panelists